 Domestic violence may also include a municipal ordinance violation or any other crime committed against a third party for coercion, punishment, revenge, control, or intimidation, directed at a person with whom the aggressor has had an intimate relationship.

-Eventually, the court will decide if people engaged with the case were in an intimate relationship.
 While a sexual relationship can be a marker of a close relationship, it doesn’t suffice to demonstrate a relationship exists.

 Other cozy relationships, including co-workers, roommates, and close friends, are not intimate.

 Domestic violence at home is not punished as a different offense from the hidden vicious act.
 Where a defendant is indicted for a crime and the court finds out that the wrongdoing included domestic violence and other cruel behavior at home, the court will sentence the accused of the offense.
 In some cases, the court may also require the defendant to attend a batterer’s treatment program or seek counseling services.

 Likewise, the court may arrange that an indicted defendant be evaluated before sentencing, especially if the court establishes that an assessment might be useful in deciding a suitable sentence.
 A domestic violence offender who has been convicted and sent to prison isn’t required to finish a batter’s treatment program.